HolySkyMin/ScrObjAnalyzer/README.md

 ## StartPos

-ranges from -1 to n in nMix mode.
+ranges from -1 to 2 in 2Mix/2Mix+ mode, -2 to 5 in 4Mix mode, and -2 to 7 in 6Mix/Million Mix mode.

 ## EndPos